rdd81/smart-budget-app/docs/brief.md

   - Chart.js, D3.js, or Recharts for data visualization

 - **Backend:**
-  - Node.js with Express or Nest.js for API development
+  - Java 21 (LTS) with Spring Boot for API development
+  - Hibernate ORM for data persistence and entity mapping
-  - RESTful API architecture (GraphQL as potential future enhancement)
+  - RESTful API architecture following layered structure (Controller, Service, Repository)
-  - TypeScript for consistency with frontend
+  - Gradle for build automation and dependency management
+  - JUnit and Mockito for unit and integration testing

 - **Database:**
   - PostgreSQL for relational data (transactions, users, categories)